dilllxd/theboys-launcher/docs/BUILD.md

 # Build Guide

-This guide provides comprehensive instructions for building TheBoys Launcher on all supported platforms.
+This guide provides comprehensive instructions for building TheBoysLauncher on all supported platforms.

 ## 🛠️ Prerequisites